 McDonald’s does not claim to offer gluten-free products, but they do have a few items that technically don’t contain gluten.
-They don’t have a gluten-free bun option for their burgers, and they also state on their website that food is normally prepared in a shared cooking environment, so cross contamination may be a problem here.
-However, they do have a few smaller items like salads, a couple sides, and desserts if your just looking for a snack to go.
+They don’t have a gluten-free bun option for their burgers, and they also state on their website that food is normally prepared in a shared cooking environment, so cross-contamination may be a problem here.
+However, they do have a few smaller items like salads, a couple of sides, and desserts if you’re just looking for a snack to go.

 - Beef Patty (without bun)

 - Apple Dippers and Low Fat Caramel Dip

 - Caesar Salad (without chicken)

 - Premium Southwest Salad (without tortilla strips)